INF2023AI-Python/NoNameNoGame/README.md

 + Press the top blue button to reset the car

-### Space Invader
+### Space Invaders

-Shoot some Alienswith your little Spaceship and try not to get shot yourself.
+Shoot some Aliens with your little Spaceship and try not to get shot yourself. <br>
 How to Play:
 + Use the Joystick to move the space ship around
 + It is like you would expect it - left=left, right=right